The Students’ Union want to help make house hunting as simple as possible for you.

 The first thing to do is to check that your property is accredited through the Nottingham Standard, if you are looking in the Nottingham City area.
 The Nottingham Standard helps tenants identify properties that meet a minimum quality standard and it accredits good landlords providing quality approved and well managed accommodation.

-The NUS have also got the following leaflets, which you should also find useful:
+The NUS have also got the following info, which you should also find useful:

 - Househunting Checklist